 - At outbreak levels, nearly all broadleaf trees in the region will be defoliated, many catepillars on site and frass will be seen on trees.

 - The Asian gypsy moth poses as a greater threat as it prefers evergreen species, putting conifer forests at risk.

 - They cause damage to plants, causing growth loss, stunted growth and stem deformaties.

 - Defoliation can lead to eventual death of the trees and entire parts of forests.

-- If feeding on oak trees, it can can be devastating to forests and wildlife that depend on acorns for food supply.
+- When feeding on oak trees, it can can be devastating to forests and wildlife that depend on acorns for food supply.

-- In BC, the gypsy moth is a major threat to fruit producers, especially cherry and apple trees and even feed on berry shrubs.
+- In BC, the gypsy moth is a major threat to fruit producers, especially cherry and apple trees and they can even feed on berry shrubs.

 - They have high economic impacts on several BC industries; agriculture, lumber and plant nurseries.

 - Caterpillar hairs can cause skin rashes and respiratory problems.

 - Contact the Canadian Food Inspection Agency (CFIA) if you find gypsy moths and an inspector will investigate.